 Perfect Practice Makes Perfect is the foundation of the Chem21Labs approach.
-The Practice of Chemistry (or anything else) must include activities that are assigned, monitored and evaluated for improvement (and mastery) to occur.
-Bloom's Taxonomy describes 6 areas of cognitive thought through which a learner must progress to achieve fluency in an area of learning.
+The Practice of Chemistry (or anything) must include activities that are assigned, monitored and evaluated for improvement (and mastery) to occur.
+At the most basic level, teaching can be described as the movement of a novice toward the expert (or teacher) level.

-that engage the learner at these levels of cognitive thought.
+Chem21Labs has developed online, interactive, computer-graded activities that engage the learner at these levels of cognitive thought.

 - Knowledge, Comprehension and Application of chemical facts and processes are achieved using Timed / Repetitive Quizzes (TRQs).
 TRQs take the "facts of chemistry" from the text book and present them to the student in an active-learning assignment that is "low stakes" and "high reward."
 You have probably discovered that most students will complete an assignment by the due date, but very few students will complete a suggestion by the "due date".

 Ever said this . . . . .

 I suggest you memorize this list of cation / anions by the next class period as we will use this information to write formulas for ionic compounds.